Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

 { imports = [ ./B.nix ./A.nix ]; }
 ```

 … and in *most cases* that is true.
-99% of the time you can safely sort your import list and either your NixOS system will be *exactly* the same as before (down to the hash) or *essentially* the same as before, meaning that the difference is irrelevant.
+99% of the time you can safely sort your import list and either your NixOS system will be *exactly* the same as before (producing the exact same Nix store build product) or *essentially* the same as before, meaning that the difference is irrelevant.
 However, for those 1% of cases where order matters we need the `lib.mkOrder` function.

 Here's one example of where ordering matters: